khonsulabs/kludgine/README.md

 ## Project Status

-This project is early in development as part of [Gooey][gooey].
+This project is early in development as part of [Cushy][cushy].
 It is considered alpha and unsupported at this time, and the primary focus for [@ecton][ecton] is to use this for his own projects.
 Feature requests and bug fixes will be prioritized based on @ecton's own needs.